CLAS-205/au24-site/docs/textbook/unit1/lesson1-intro/index.md

 ## The Importance of Bioscientific Vocabulary

-In this lesson, we’re going to start diving into the foundations of word formation, starting with the relevant parts of speech, then getting into the prefixes and bases that are introduced in the first lesson.
+In this lesson, we’re going to start diving into the foundations of word formation, starting with the differences between prefixes, suffixes, and bases; and then introducing relevant parts of speech.
 As an additional note on terminology, I will use “root” and “stem” interchangeably to collectively refer to individual word parts.
 Two of the types of roots we’ll encounter in this lesson are prefixes and bases.

 ## Prefixes, Suffixes, Bases